-Practitioner and stakeholder knowledge and experience, particularly where arising from local sources, is important to restoration practice, This knowledge however should, wherever possible, be supported by knowledge drawn from informal and formal science.
+Practitioner and stakeholder knowledge and experience, particularly where arising from local sources, is important for restoration practice.
+This knowledge comes from local communities, including traditional Ecological Knowledge holders, on-ground land and water managers, and restoration practitioners.
+This knowledge can also be supported by knowledge drawn from informal and formal science.